Volunteering Requirements

 Scoring Table

-These people usually sit in the officials area, though not always.
+These volunteers usually sit in the officials area, though not always.
 They will visually confirm that swimmers are in the appropriate lanes for each heat and work with the File-Writer to confirm scratches and lane changes.
 At a home meet they are responsible for flipping the Event Number to indicate which event is currently in progress.
 They will run various errands such as posting results, collecting time sheets, taking DQ slips to appropriate team coaches and running information to and from the Scoring Table, the Starter, Heating Area and Meet Referee.
 They may also help with score verification by looking over the results and processing the DQ slips.

 Starter *

 This is a certified position.
 Requires the completion of an MHSL conducted "Meet Ref/Starter" clinic.
 The Starter works closely with Meet Referee and Meet Manager.
-They make sure all lanes are numbered properly, call the swimmers to the blocks, announce the distance and stroke for each event, instruct swimmers to the blocks, give the starting instruction, “Take your mark” to ensure that a proper starting form is observed with at least one foot at the front of the block in a forward start.
+They make sure all lanes are numbered properly, call the swimmers to the blocks, announce the distance and stroke for each event, instruct swimmers on the blocks, give the starting instruction, “Take your mark” to ensure that a proper starting form is observed with at least one foot at the front of the block in a forward start.
 The complete MHSL guidelines can be found HERE.

 * See "Volunteering - Officials" page for full description of this position.